The Cormac Trust was set up after the sudden death of Cormac McAnallen in the morning of 2nd March 2004.

 The phrase “Croí na Féile” in the main logo reflects Cormac’s interest in Gaelic culture and his own personal spirit – it translates as “the Heart or Soul of Generosity or Hospitality”.
 This is also relevant as the motto of the Trust as it has been actively providing lifesaving equipment and training for communities which might not otherwise have the means to provide them.

-Since early 2005, the Cormac Trust has provided 54 AEDs for sports clubs and trained 350 people in their use and in CPR resuscitation.
+Since early 2005, the Cormac Trust has provided over 150 AEDs for sports clubs and trained thousands of people in their use and in CPR resuscitation.
 The intention is that everybody within five minutes of a defibrillator in the event of a cardiac emergency.

 These actions have been made possible due to the hard work of members of the Cormac Trust committee; many clubs, groups and individuals who have raised funds; and generous benefactors from near and far, young and old.